mixitconf/mixit/README.md

 ## Software design

-This project software design goal is to demonstrate what a functional web application developed with Spring Framework 5 and Kotlin can look like:
+This project software design goal is to demonstrate what a functional web application developed with Spring Boot 2, Spring WebFlux and Kotlin can look like:
  - Reactive and non-blocking
  - More functional style and less annotation based than typical Spring applications
  - Leverage Kotlin features like [Kotlin extensions](https://kotlinlang.org/docs/reference/extensions.html) and [reified type parameters](https://kotlinlang.org/docs/reference/inline-functions.html#reified-type-parameters) for cleaner code